agentrickard/workbench_access/README.txt

   -- Allow all members of this role to be assigned to Workbench Access sections Allows a user to be assigned as an editor of a section.
 This permission is used to check whether a user can access Workbench Access forms and features.
+  Users without this permission will not be allowed to create, edit or delete content.

   -- Batch update section assignments for content Allows a user to access the batch update form at admin/content.
 See section